Reduce Travel 30-70% And Double Productivity Without Automation

 The resulting path is as much as 50% shorter than the path to complete the same work with traditional warehouse location sequencing.

 The short simulation video below shows intelligent paths directed by Lucas DWO, including the comparison (in the bottom right) to the travel required to make the same picks in warehouse sequence.

-- Decrease in manual work release and management
+- Simplified work release and management